 The European Union (EU) has recognised several third countries as having equivalent organic production rules and control systems.
 Some third countries have also recognised the EU as equivalent through equivalence arrangements.
 These recognitions and arrangements enable European consumers to choose from a wide range of organic products whilst providing export opportunities for EU producers.

 Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, New Zealand, Switzerland, Tunisia and the United States of America as well as members of the European Economic Area (Norway and Iceland)

-Certifying organic product for export to the EU
+Certifying organic production for export to the EU

 The European Union has accepted control authorities or control bodies for certifying organic production outside the Union according to equivalent production rules.

 These authorities or bodies are authorised to issue documentary evidence attesting that organic products and organic operators comply with organic rules equivalent to those of the EU as well as certificates of inspection for export of organic products to the EU.
 Please contact individual control bodies for more information.